piccolo-orm/piccolo_admin/docs/source/media_upload/index.rst

 Piccolo admin uses the Piccolo ORM `Array <https://piccolo-orm.readthedocs.io/en/latest/piccolo/schema/column_types.html#array>`_ column for media uploads.
 You must specify the column in the table and then register the media column in the ``TableConfig`` ``media_columns``
-so that the admin UI can display the file upload box for that field by inspecting the JSON schema.
+so that the admin UI can display the file upload button for that field by inspecting the JSON schema.
 The final step is to write your own media handler that upload the files and register handler to ``TableConfig`` ``media_handler``.